Why Are New Hampshire's Tax-Free Liquor Stores Selling So Much Hennessy?

 Politicians are not the only ones asking questions.
 Some employees of New Hampshire liquor stores are raising concerns about their role in processing these transactions.

-"They are starting to feel like a drug dealer," says Richard Gulla, president of the State Employees Association, the union which represents rank and file liquor store employees.
+"They are starting to feel like a drug dealer," says Richard Gulla, president of the State Employees Association, the union that represents rank-and-file liquor store employees.

-To handle the huge stacks of cash and speed up transactions, the Liquor Commission has installed 20 bill-counting machines at stores around the state, and says it plans to roll out more units.
+To handle the huge stacks of cash and speed up transactions, the Liquor Commission has installed 20 bill-counting machines at stores around the state and says it plans to roll out more units.

 Volinsky sees these steps and others taken by the Liquor Commission as "alarming."

-The state attorney general's office says it is reviewing the documents submitted by Volinsky and isn't yet able to comment on their contents.
+The state attorney general's office says it is reviewing the documents submitted by Volinsky and isn't yet able to comment on their content.

 NHPR's Casey McDermott contributed to this report.